Sweet and soft Buchi recipe with Mung Beans filling.

 This is a soft and sweet Filipino dessert sold in the side streets in the Philippines.
-Coated with white sugar, and filled with Mung Beans or Mungo, this is a Filipino version of doughnut balls.
-Perfect with green tea and coffee, your Filipino snack is all covered.
+Coated with white sugar, and filled with Mungo, this Filipino version of doughnut balls.
+It’s perfect with green tea and coffee- your Filipino snack id all covered.

 Hello, guys!
 Today, we are making Sweet and Soft Buchi Recipe with Mung Beans Filling.
 This is called Chapssal in Korea and it is one of their famous snacks.
 In the Philippines however, particularly in the place I was in, this is called Buchi.

 But strangely enough, when you search the internet, the Buchi in other island like Luzon looks like Mochi.
 So now I am confuse how to call this snack which is also my favorite .

 SO I WILL JUST STICK TO WHAT I KNOW AND WHAT WE CALLED IT, OK?
 I will call this BUCHI – BISAYA STYLE.

 Pretty much this recipe is similar to the Twisted Doughnut or Shakoy recipe I made awhile back.
 You have to mix all of the ingredients and make a dough and let it proof.
 BUT, instead of forming the dough into a twister, you form the dough into balls and fill it with cooked and sweetened mung beans.
 You can cook the mung beans counter top, but since I am lazy, I slow cooked Mung Beans/Mungo ahead of time so that it’s ready when I get my Buchi craving.

 Still, you have to use all purpose flour for this Buchi recipe.
 Some used self rising flour, but I have not tried it, so I can’t vouch if it works.